Burmese Pythons in Florida

 The FWC is working to make it easier for people to get involved by offering several programs that allow public participation in Burmese python removal and management efforts.

 Python Action Team Members are paid to remove and turn pythons in to the FWC.
 The FWC encourages hunters, anglers, and outdoor recreationists to consider joining our team and helping remove invasive Burmese pythons in Florida.
 Note: The application period is OPEN.
 Applicants must meet certain requirements.
 The FWC will review applications on a regular basis.
+The only people the FWC pays for removing pythons are people working as FWC contractors.
+Learn how you can win prizes for collecting Burmese pythons at our next Florida Python Challenge®.

 Win a prize for removing pythons!
 Remove and humanely kill pythons from private and participating public properties in Florida, and for each python submission you’ll have a chance to win a valuable prize!
 Anyone can participate!